Indoor air pollution is one of the top five environmental health risks.

 Whole-House Air Purifiers

 Whole-house systems are more cost-effective because they cover more square footage than in-room units.
-They can also increase your HVAC (heating, ventilation, air conditioning) system’s lifespan and energy efficiency.* Whole-house air filters are usually int4egrated into your HVAC system, so they are less noisy and out of sight.
+They can also increase your HVAC (heating, ventilation, air conditioning) system’s lifespan and energy efficiency.* Whole-house air filters are usually integrated into your air conditioning system, so they are less noisy and out of sight.
 They can also be programmed through your thermostat.

 Room Air Purifiers